 Japanese are not as unengaged on the topic of sustainability as you might think

 There are several characteristics of approaches that are likely to engage successfully.
-Organisations and brands first need to build rapport and establish their credentials before anyone will listen.
-Importantly, in this most sceptical of cultures, those who wish to capture hearts and minds (and wallets) need to show evidence they can produce results against their stated organisational objectives.
+Organizations and brands first need to build rapport and establish their credentials before anyone will listen.
+Importantly, in this most skeptical of cultures, those who wish to capture hearts and minds (and wallets) need to show evidence they can produce results against their stated organizational objectives.
 Talking loudly and using shock tactics is not the way to play it in this market.
 That causes people to fall out of rapport with you and possibly your issue as well.
-Disastrous publicity and aggressive imagery related to anti-whaling campaigning are easy for sceptics to cite when presented with anything remotely looking like undue pressure related to an environmental issue.
+Disastrous publicity and aggressive imagery related to anti-whaling campaigning are easy for skeptics to cite when presented with anything remotely looking like undue pressure related to an environmental issue.

 Nowadays, the term ‘green’ can have a residual, clichéd feeling.
 But being green (for lack of a better word) is about far more than just caring about the environment.
 It’s a values system that is all-encompassing and covers more than one’s reactions to a single topic.
-It’s a fundamentally progressive view of life and society and, arguably, is at odds with our notions of what many believe Japanese society, with its traditional characteristics, stands for.
-Given these values’ ‘alternative’ nature, can we say that there is an identifiable progressive segment in Japan?
+It’s a fundamentally progressive view of life and society and, arguably, is at odds with our notions of what many believe Japanese customer demographics, with its traditional characteristics, stand for.
+Given these values’ ‘alternative’ nature, can we say there is an identifiable progressive segment in Japan?

-Absolutely, yes, there is a significant ‘green’ segment in Japan.
+Absolutely, yes, there is a statistically significant ‘green’ segment in Japan.

 At The Carter Group, we’ve tracked consumer sentiment in Japan every year since 2017.
 Beginning in 2021, we added over 60 questions covering everyday people’s values on issues such as personal confidence and security, the nation’s position in the world, how people feel about institutions and powers that be, the roles of science and tradition, well as the world of work and emergent social and environmental issues.

-We apply a statistical method called cluster analysis to pull people who indicate similar values into separate groupings.
+We apply a marketing research method called cluster analysis to pull people who indicate similar values into separate groupings.
 Within these groups, members are more similar in their worldview to each other than they are to members of other groups.

 The ‘Green Progressive’ segment’s size appears to comprise around 15% of the population aged 15-69.